-Description The property is a two storey end-terrace house.
-Accommodation Ground: Hallway, Living Room and Dining Kitchen.
-First Floor: Landing, three Bedrooms and Shower Room.
-Gross internal floor area (m2) 92sq.m. or thereby.
-Neighbourhood and location The property forms part of an established residential area in the town of Kirriemuir.
+Description The property is a two storey semi-detached house.
+Accommodation Ground: Entrance Hallway, Living Room and Kitchen.
+First Floor: Landing, Two Bedrooms and Bathroom.
+Gross internal floor area (m2) 66 sq.m or thereby.
+Neighbourhood and location The property forms part of an established residential area within Dundee.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age 55 years approx. Weather It was overcast with light rain showers, following generally similar conditions.
-Chimney stacks There are no chimney stacks.
+Age 68 years approximately.
+Weather It was overcast and dry, following generally similar conditions.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stack is of brick construction, having a roughcast finish.
+There are metal flashings at the base of the chimney.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design, overlaid with concrete tiles.
+The roof is of a pitched design, overlaid with concrete tiles having a tiled ridge.
 Access to the roof space is available via a ceiling hatch in the landing.
 The roof is of timber construction, with timber sarking.
 There are insulation materials laid over the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are half round UPVC gutters in place, which connect to UPVC downpipes.
+The rainwater fittings are a mix of cast iron, PVC and asbestos.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of cavity brick construction.
-The walls have a harled and pointed facing brick external finish.
-The walls are approximately 300mm thick.
+The property appears to be of cavity brick wall construction.
+The walls have a roughcast and pointed facing brick external finish.
+The walls are approximately 320mm thick.
 I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction, in line with regulations in place at the time.
-There is a provision of sub floor ventilation.
+Windows external doors and joinery Internal and external doors were opened and closed where

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access doors are of UPVC double glazed style.
-UPVC box eaves features are in place.
+Windows: Single glazed aluminium framed windows units are installed.
+Doors: The access doors are of timber panelled design.

 External decorations Visually inspected.
-The wall finishes are painted.
+Some of the external items are painted.

 Conservatories / porches There are no conservatories / porches.

-There are no communal areas.
+Communal areas.
+Communal aleas There are no communal areas.
+Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.

-Garages and permanent outbuildings Visually inspected.
-There is a external storage cupboard in the rear garden.
-This is of sectional concrete construction, beneath a flat roof being overlaid in corrugated asbestos sheeting.
 Outside areas and boundaries Visually inspected.

-The property has garden areas to the rear.
-The garden areas are surfaced in paving.
-The boundaries are formed in timber fencing and hedging. --
+The property has garden areas to the front and rear.
+The garden areas are surfaced in paving and planting.
+Large trees are located within the subject boundaries.
+The boundaries are formed in timber

-Communal areas

 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard construction.
+The ceilings are of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plaster on the hard and plasterboard construction.
+The internal walls and partitions are of plaster on the hard construction.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No